jpt262/jpSample/README.md

 To do:

  * Provide DOM-based control elements to change input parameters at will to visualize how the same environment would play out with different settings (starting population size, repoduction chance, etc).
+ * Move other-sensing locus to center of box instead of looking 10 pixels around upper left hand corner of box.
+ * Prevent energy from going above max.
+Currently eats only if current energy below max.